Renoir, Auguste

 Auguste Renoir, an impressionist portraitist:

 Auguste Renoir is one of the most famous Impressionists.
-But impressionism is mostly associated with landscapes painted ‘en-plein-air’ and Renoir did so several times.
+Impressionism is mostly associated with landscapes painted ‘en-plein-air‘ and Renoir did so regularly.
 But most of all was he a portraitist.
-In several paintings the model dissolves with the background and is caught in a random moment, see for example Madame Chocquet reading (here below).
+In several paintings the model dissolves with the background and is caught in a random moment, see for example Madame Chocquet reading↓.
 In most portraits of Renoir the model comes out distinctly from the background.
-In his early portraits he still uses the traditional tones of black, brown and grey.
+In his early portraits he still used the traditional tones of black, brown and grey.
 In his later portraits the backgrounds are more colourful.
-In these portraits Renoir uses small, vivid brushstrokes which give the portrait a vibrant glow.
+In these portraits Renoir used small, vivid brushstrokes which give the portrait a vibrant glow.
 And look at the palet of colours he uses for the hair of the models; what a master !
-A good example is the portrait of Jeanne Samary which he exhibited at the 3rd ‘impressionist’ exposition in 1877.
+A good example is the portrait of Jeanne Samary↓ which he exhibited at the 3rd ‘impressionist’ exposition in 1877.

 Auguste Renoir joined in (only) 4 of the 8 impressionist expositions:

-1874/4/15 Renoir exhibits 7 works and maybe 1hc (=hors catalogue = outside the catalogue) at the first impressionist exposition, including 4 portraits (see pictures 1874).
+In 1874 Renoir exhibited 7 works at the 1st ‘impressionist’ exposition, including 4 portraits (see pictures 1874).

-April 1877 Renoir exhibits 21 works at the third impressionist exposition, including 12 portraits (see pictures 1877).
+In 1877 Renoir exhibited 21 works at the 3rd ‘impressionist’ exposition, including 12 portraits / figure paintings (see pictures 1877).

-See for an account of the exhibited paintings (references, translations, info, discussion, locations on Google-maps).
+See link for an account of the exhibited paintings (references, translations, info, discussion, locations on Google-maps).

 Auguste Renoir had an ambivalent relationship with the Paris Salon

-In 1877 Renoir criticised the Ecole des Beaux Arts which is ‘fully based on the past’ and ‘sends painters to Rome to copy Raphael’; he pleads for ‘modern movements’, ‘a new cultural consciousness’ and ‘originality’ (R30,p136).
-But, autumn 1881 Renoir will go to Italy and copy old masters, including Raphael.
-See the pictures Renoir submitted to the Paris Salon ; and an account (references, translations, info, discussion, locations on Google-maps) of this.
+In 1877 Renoir criticised the Ecole des Beaux Arts which is ‘fully based on the past’ and ‘sends painters to Rome to copy Raphael’; he pleaded for ‘modern movements’, ‘a new cultural consciousness’ and ‘originality’ (R30,p136).
+But, autumn 1881 Renoir went to Italy and copied old masters, including Raphael.
+See the pictures Renoir submitted to the Paris Salon; and an account (references, translations, info, discussion, locations on Google-maps) of this.

 1883, Auguste Renoir distances from Impressionism:

-Autumn 1882 Renoir writes: ‘Don’t talk me anymore about portraits in sunlight.
+Autumn 1882 Renoir wrote: ‘Don’t talk me anymore about portraits in sunlight.
 A nice dark background, that’s the right thing.’
 (R31,no.66).
-In another letter he writes that around 1883 he concluded that Impressionism was a dead-end road (R32,p55).
+In another letter he wrote that around 1883 he concluded that Impressionism was a dead-end road (R32,p55).
 Inspired by Ingres he would lay more emphasize on line and composition.
 Instead of capturing the momentary light effects en-plein-air he tries to render timelessness in the studio (R31,p242).
-The portraits become monumentally, his brushstroke more smooth and the faces and bodies more porcelain-like, see for example the portrait of Lucie Berard (R30,no.599).
+The portraits become monumentally, his brushstroke more smooth and the faces and bodies more porcelain-like, see for example the portrait of Lucie Berard↓ (R30,no.599).
 He tried to capture ’the smallest details’ (R193,p25)

 But when we look closely, he didn’t paint much pictures in this way.
-Far more pictures in this period are painted with clearly visibel paralellel brushstrokes, which was also influenced by Cézanne, as in the picture at Roche Guyon (R31,no.77).
-And he still paints his wife blending with the background of the garden and with a vivid brushstroke in 1884, as he did in a similar style in other pictures.
+Far more pictures in this period are painted with clearly visibel paralellel brushstrokes, which was also influenced by Cézanne, as in the picture at Roche Guyon↓ (R31,no.77).
+And he still painted his wife blending with the background of the garden and with a vivid brushstroke in 1884↓, as he did in a similar style in other pictures.

-And shortly before, at the beginning of his Italian trip, he painted his most impressionistic city-view in Venice (see below 7IE-1882-147).
+And shortly before, at the beginning of his Italian trip, he painted his most impressionistic city-view in Venice (7IE-1882-147↓).

-In later years he still paints the leaves-filtered-sunlight, like in the apple seller (ca.1890).
+In later years he still painted the leaves-filtered-sunlight, like in the apple seller (ca.1890)↓.
 And his landscapes stay very colourful, like the footbridge at Essoyes (ca.1898-1901).
 In that sense Renoir stayed an impressionist painter.
-In a late painting, the Chapel in Cagnes (1905), he returned to his Ingres-period and again used thinned paint and laid emphasize on line.
+In a late painting, the Chapel in Cagnes (1905), he used thinned paint and laid more emphasize on line↓.

 How must we interpret Renoir’s distancing from Impressionism?
 We know his art-collectors and most important the art-dealer Durand-Ruel (see below) disliked his new linear style (R31,p242).
 In foreign exhibitions he would still be represented as an impressionist painter (R30,p315).
 He still would dwell among impressionist circles (see below) and as we saw, he continued painting with bright vibrant colours.